aptech/docs/docs/cmlmt/basic-maximum-likelihood.rst

 -  It can be used to fix certain parameters at their start values with :func:`pvPackM`.
 -  It can be used to specify that parameters are a symmetric matrix with :func:`pvPackSM`.

-The code below performs the same estimation as that above but uses the PV structure, in combination with the **pack** procedures to pass parameters.
+The code below performs the same estimation as the first example but uses the PV structure, in combination with the **pack** procedures to pass parameters.

 ::